 The Department of Anesthesiology provides a variety of formal and informal educational opportunities for its members.
 We believe strongly that diversity in the pursuit of education allows our residents to mature in both their professional and personal lives.
-We also believe that a strong didactic program will lead to success for the ABA Part 1 exam.
+We also believe that a strong didactic program will lead to success for the ABA certification.

 - At least five departmental conferences are scheduled each week for Residents, Faculty and Staff.
 Lists of recommended readings are provided.
 Additional subspecialty conferences help provide a depth of exposure to selected topics.

-- Evening journal clubs are scheduled intermittently throughout the year with various anesthesiology subspecialties.
+- Evening Journal Clubs are scheduled intermittently throughout the year with various anesthesiology subspecialties.
 Further, UNC and Duke Hospitals jointly sponsor the Triangle Lecture Series in the Cardiothoracic and Regional fields.
-Meetings are held at various local restaurants, where resident presentations are followed by group discussion then dinner.
+Meetings are held at various local restaurants or in the department, where resident presentations are followed by a group discussion.

 - We have a Human Patient Simulator for medical student and resident education, and for research.
 The Human Patient Simulator is a full-size manikin which, through its computer interfaces and realistic bioengineering calculations, provides a large number of scenarios typical of the operating room environment, intensive care unit, or emergency room.

 - All of our clinical anesthesia residents receive iPads upon entering the program.
 The residents have ready access to intradepartmental, campus-wide and internet computer facilities to assist with literature searches, research activities, lecture presentations, and self-paced programmed education.
 Our library maintains an up-to-date collection of computer assisted interactive educational software programs.

 - Computer facilities are available 24 hours a day to allow residents free access to the latest methods of education in anesthesia.
 The department has a staff of computer specialists with expertise in educational software, word processing, data storage and retrieval, statistical analysis, and multimedia presentation techniques.
 Residents are encouraged to utilize these facilities to assist in research endeavors and to supplement the more traditional didactic and clinically based educational experiences.